• Skip to primary navigation

 Differences Between Cooked and Raw Shrimp

-Cooked shrimp is heat-treated, changing its color to pink or orange and enhancing its flavor.
+Cooked shrimp is heat-treated, changing its color to pink or orange and improving its flavor - see shrimp vs chicken comparison to contrast seafood and poultry.

 Its flesh becomes firm and tender, making it easier to chew.